-Figure 9 in the Appendix shows the time varying weights associated to each of our experts for the FS aggregation rule and Figure 10 presents the contribution of each expert to the forecast.
-The dashed line is the pre-crisis period we are seeking to predict.
+Figure 10 in the Appendix shows the time varying weights associated to each of our experts for the FS aggregation rule and Figure 11 presents the contribution of each expert to the forecast.
 Interestingly Lc4 also plays the central role and gives the pre-crisis signal.
 According to the OGD aggregation rule, it is also Lc4 and Lc5 which give the strongest signal for the systemic crisis.
 So the results are very consistent across three aggregation rules (EWA, FS and OGD) for the prediction of the pre-systemic crisis period (the Ridge is the outlier in terms of performance).
 For the FS rule, the euro area pre-crisis peak in crisis probability is due to Lhc.
-Similar experts are picked by the OGD and the Ridge aggregation rules for the pre-euro area peak (see Appendix D).
-Finally as a robustness check we also re-estimated our EWA aggregation using an 8 quarter pre-crisis period as opposed to a 12 -quarter period.
-The two models picked are Lc4 and Lbfo and the model giving the signal is Lbfo (see Appendix D).
-So our aggregation method is able to give a very clear signal of the
+Similar experts are picked by the OGD and the Ridge aggregation rules for the pre-euro area peak (see Appendix).
+In Figure 4 we show the average loss suffered by the experts. it confirms the excellent performance of the expert Lc4 in the case of France.

+Finally as a robustness check we also re-estimated our EWA aggregation using an 8 quarter pre-crisis period as opposed to a 12-quarter period.
+The two models picked are Lc4 and Lbfo

-&lt;sup>16Lho's variables are: Price-to-rent, price-to-income, real estate price, rent price index.
+17Lho's variables are: Price-to-rent, price-to-income, real estate price, rent price index.

-&lt;sup>17Lc4's variables are: Real estate price, GDP, Total Credit to Households, Rent Price Index, Loans, Banking Credit to private non-financial sector, Price-to-income, Investment, Share price index, Equity Holdings.
+18Lc4's variables are: Real estate price, GDP, Total Credit to Households, Rent Price Index, Loans, Banking Credit to private non-financial sector, Price-to-income, Investment, Share price index, Equity Holdings.

-&lt;sup>18Lc5's variables are Price-to-rent, Short-term interest rate, Terms of Trade, Housing 2, Total Credit to Households, Banking Credit to private non-financial sector, Total Credit to private non-financial corporations, Rent Price index, Investment, Share Price index, equity Holdings.
+19Lc5's variables are Price-to-rent, Short-term interest rate, Terms of Trade, Housing 2, Total Credit to Households, Banking Credit to private non-financial sector, Total Credit to private non-financial corporations, Rent Price index, Investment, Share Price index, equity Holdings.

-&lt;sup>19Lhc's variables are Price-to-rent, price-to-income, real estate price, rent price index, Total credit to non-financial sector, Banking credit to nonfinancial sector, total credit to households, total credit to non-financial corporation.
+20Lhc's variables are Price-to-rent, price-to-income, real estate price, rent price index, Total credit to non-financial sector, Banking credit to nonfinancial sector, total credit to households, total credit to non-financial corporation.